-General Fortebraccio had time enough merely to shout the command to brace, before the Pavonan knights hit him and his halberdiers at full gallop.
+Now, General Fortebraccio had time enough merely to shout the command to brace, before the Pavonan knights hit him and his halberdiers at full gallop.

 It was time to order the charge.

-If he was to reach the Duke, Prince Girenzo would have plough his way through several intervening units.
-This he was entirely happy to do, itching to begin the excitement of sword play in a life and death melee.
-The first unit in his way was a company of swordsmen, so with a thunder of hooves he and his men set off.
+If he was to reach the duke, however, the prince would have plough his way through several intervening units.
+This he was entirely happy to do, itching to begin the horrible excitement of sword play in a life and death melee.
+The first body in his way was a company of swordsmen, so with a thunder of hooves he and his men set off.
 The swordsmen had seen the prince’s approach, however, and promptly fled away long before he could reach them.

 The men of the Compagnia seemed to understand that their reputation and any chance of future success lay upon this combat and stood their ground defiantly.
 Once again, however, the Pavonans were readying themselves to charge against a Trantian regiment’s flank, and the orders were already being shouted to the battered but intact body of halberdiers close by.
 And so they charged, led bravely by their stout champion wielding a bright steel, flamberge bladed bastard sword.

-The last surviving pair of pistoliers now hurtled headlong into the left flank of the large body of crossbowmen on the hill, who had only recently reformed away from the pistoliers in the assumption that they no longer represented a threat!
+The last surviving pair of pistoliers now hurtled headlong into the left flank of the large body of Compagnia del Sole crossbowmen on the hill, who had only recently reformed away from the pistoliers in the assumption that they no longer represented a threat!
 The men guarding the baggage were glad not to be receiving pistol shots, but unnerved by the fact that the enemy was riding so freely close by.
 Witnessing the blue and white halberdiers crashing into the flank of General Fortebraccio’s guard hardly reassured them either.

-Three of the prince’s six companions fell screaming from their saddles as their mounts bucked, reared and squealed horribly, their hide burned by the now super-heated metal they wore.
+Three of the prince’s six companions fell screaming from their saddles as their mounts bucked, reared and squealed horribly, their hide burned by the now super-heated metal enclosing their upper bodies.
 His flesh singed sorely, the prince tore his helm from his head and gave vent to a loud curse, something which was for him so unusual that two of his surviving gentlemen at arms turned to look at him rather than their badly suffering comrades.
 They even failed to notice as the cannon on the low hill …

 The two pistoliers managed to shoot one of the crossbowmen, but the foe lost no time reforming to face them and bring their strength to bear.

-At the rear of the field, entirely unaware of how ill the battle fared for the Compagnia elsewhere, and having slaughtered all those accompanying the Pavonan baggage train, Captain Scarpa’s angry rage failed to dissipate, so he rode on to attack the crew of the cannon that had felled so many of his men.
+At the rear of the field, entirely unaware of how ill the battle fared for the Compagnia elsewhere, and having slaughtered all those accompanying the Pavonan baggage train, Captain Scarpa’s angry rage failed to dissipate, and he rode on to attack the crew of the cannon that had felled so many of his men.

 The Compagnia del Sole’s halberdiers fought bravely and skilfully, killing another knight in the Duke’s retinue (so that only one now remained with Duke and his son), as well as an enemy halberdier.
 At another time, with more enemies threatening, this might have broken the Pavonans, but even as they were bloodied and pushed back, they could sense the enemy’s desperation, and besides they knew full well that the battle was nearly won.
 They were not going to run now.

-The Duke now redoubled his efforts, which had been mighty before, and cut down two of the foe, as to more fell to his own halberdiers fighting on the flank.
-This was the end for the mercenaries, who now, finally, turned to flee, only for each and every one of them to be trampled or hacked down as they did so.
+The Duke now redoubled his efforts, which had been mighty before, and cut down two of the foe, just as two more fell to his own halberdiers fighting on the flank.
+This was the end for the mercenaries, who now, finally, turned to flee, only for each and every one of them to be trampled or hacked down.
 General Fortebraccio lay dying amongst them, so battered and bloody that he was barely recognisable, just another broken corpse in the pile.

 As the Duke and Lord Polcario, accompanied now by the last few survivors of the halberdiers, came galloping and running past them, the pistoliers rallied yet again.
-They halted momentarily to see that the crossbowmen who had just sent them running were now marching away from the hill and the battlefield, then realised that the noblemen and soldiers they had just encountered were cheering as they burst upon the baggage train, killing all those who cowered there.
+They halted momentarily to see that the crossbowmen who had just sent them running were now marching away from the hill and the battlefield, then realised that the two noblemen and the soldiers they had just encountered were cheering as they closed upon the baggage train, killing all those who cowered there.

 The Battle of the Princes was over, another victory for Duke Guidobaldo of Pavona.
-Another sign that his war was just (despite what the Reman priests were saying).
-His army had frightened Prince Girenzo off the field, all but utterly destroyed the Compagnia del Sole and re-captured the loot taken from his own realm.
+Despite how close the struggle had been, he was certain it was another sign that his war was just (despite what the Reman priests were saying).
+His army had frightened Prince Girenzo off the field, almost wholly destroyed the Compagnia del Sole and re-captured the loot plundered from his own realm.
 And all this had been done with him and his son at the fore, in the thickest of the fighting, earning glory and honour in the eyes of his men.